ONTC-Group/payXpert-WeChat-Module/README.md

-# osCommerce PayXpert WeChat Payment Module
+# osCommerce PayXpert Payment Module
 ### Version for osCommerce 2.2.X to 2.3.x